dingmaotu/mql4-lib-examples/README.md

 # mql4-lib-examples

-Examples that illustrated the use of [mql4-lib](https://github.com/dingmaotu/mql4-lib)
+Examples that illustrates the use of [mql4-lib](https://github.com/dingmaotu/mql4-lib)

 ## Introduction